Broward teen makes history as Cooper City High School's first female football player

 "I had my first official practice yesterday," she said.

-Sofia, at just 15 years old, is the first female football player at Cooper City High.
+Sofia, at just 15 years old, is the first female football player at Cooper City High School.

 Sofia's father told Local 10 News that it was her skills as a soccer player that caught the attention of the Cooper City football coach.